dolbyio-samples/comms-sample-node-token-auth-firebase/README.md

 firebase login
 ```

-Create a folder where you want to have your code and initialize your project with the command:
+Create a folder where you want to have your code and initialize your project with the following command:

 ```bash
 firebase init